Full-Time MBA: One-Year - Business Majors

 The University of Florida MBA Program utilizes a rolling admissions process by which applications are considered and evaluated as they are received.
 We have outlined all the steps in the application process for you.
 If you have any questions, feel free to contact a member of our admissions team.

 Dates & Deadlines

-Applications may be accepted after the deadline contingent upon space availability.
-Please contact an admissions offer directly at 1.877.435.2622 or via email for more information about extended deadlines after round three deadlines have passed.
+Please note, completed applications (including all supplemental documents) for international students are due on October 15.
+Completed domestic student applications may be accepted after the deadline contingent upon space availability.
+Please contact an admissions officer directly at 1.877.435.2622 or via email for more information about extended deadlines after round three deadlines have passed.

 Applications received by the round one deadline are given priority scholarship consideration.
 Merit scholarship decisions are based upon review of the entire application.

 When reviewing applications, the Admissions Committee searches for evidence of proven intellectual ability, managerial promise and community involvement.
 Strong interpersonal skills, communication ability, motivation, maturity, career focus and leadership potential are also important qualities in prospective students.